fuzzywigg/Podcast_BacklinkRadio/README.md

 Bees don't talk to each other.
 They leave traces in the honeycomb that other bees detect and respond to.
 Like real bees with pheromones.

+### Tool Call Standard

+**ALL** tool calls and structured outputs from LLMs must remain in **JSON** format.
+Do not use Python code blocks for tool execution or data return unless explicitly strictly required by a specific specialized agent.

 ### ABC Pattern

 Based on Artificial Bee Colony optimization: